pwillard/CBASIC/manual.md

 The `PRESET` statement does the exact opposite of the `PSET` statement.
 It "resets" a dot in the screen to the background color.
 The _x_ and _y _arguments are used to specify exactly which dot on the screen is to be reset.

 [TIP]
-You donREMt have to specify the color with PRESET since the computer automatically uses the background color.
+You don't have to specify the color with PRESET since the computer automatically uses the background color.

 Examples: `PRESET(l28,96)` +
 `PRESET(Xl,Yl)`